 What is tuberous sclerosis complex?

 Tuberous sclerosis complex (TSC) is a rare disease caused by changes (also called “mutations”) in certain genes that control important proteins in the body, hamartin and tuberin.
-These proteins control how cells grow, and tell them when to stop growing.
+These proteins control how cells grow and tell them when to stop growing.
 If there is a problem with these proteins, it can make the body less able to stop tumors when they start growing.

 TSC can affect several systems in the body.
 Patients with TSC develop benign (non-cancrous) tumors called hamartomas in the brain and other vital organs such as the kidneys, heart, eyes, lungs, and skin.
-Patients with TSC may experience a few or all of these symptoms: seizures, intellectual disability, delays in mental or physicial development, behavioral problems, skin abnormalities, or lung and kidney disease.
+Patients with TSC may experience a few or all of these symptoms: seizures, intellectual disability, delays in mental or physical development, behavioral problems, skin abnormalities, or lung and kidney disease.

 There are three types of brain tumors associated with TSC: